 What types of exercise appear most effective for children with autism?

 Little evidence suggests one form of exercise may be more beneficial than another.
 However, creating an exercise intervention program for your patients with autism warrants careful consideration of each child’s capabilities and current social skills.

 Unfortunately, these studies did not focus on comprehensive age groups of children with autism.
 Most participants were less than 16-years-old and larger, more age-inclusive studies are needed in the future to determine if results are widely applicable to adolescents and children younger than 5-years-old.

 For example, individualized exercises may be most effective as a starting point.
 Or, horseback riding, including equine therapy, may be more effective for children with limited mobility.
 Consequently, the findings of these studies suggest their primary effectivity is best seen between ages five and 12.
 In other words, early interventions before age five may include physical activity on an individual scale, which should be at the discretion and preference of the care management team.

-- Review current physical activity levels.
+- Review their current physical activity levels.
 If your client has not previously been exposed to an exercise intervention, you will need to stretch out the introduction process.
 In other words, go slowly in introducing exercise to clients who have never been exposed to an exercise program.

-- Document any positive changes in social learning as the exercise-intervention program progresses.
+- Document any positive changes in social learning as the exercise intervention program progresses.
 If positive results are not achieved, consider moving to a second type of exercise.
 For example, replace horseback riding with swimming lessons.